Roman-Supernova-PIT/Roman-Supernova-PIT/Development Procedures.md

 3. a SN cosmology catalog pipeline.
 This will also include adjacent software, such as simulation tools, development and production environments, and community support interfaces.

+We will build a single pipeline repo/package that uses pinned requirements and `from package import *` in __init__.py files.
+This way, we can add packages/algorithms that we do not managage nor maintain.
+As apart of the PIT contract, we will provide a collection of sufficent packages that the pipeline can depend on, but we also know that these specific packages won't always be the best option for every analysis.

 ## Current tools we can repurpose

 - DES/See-Change SMP - Photometry